 Verify the installation of composer using the following command.

-If you have no sudo rights, you can simply download composer.
+If you have no sudo rights, you can simply download composer with the instructions under the header "manual download".
 Use

 php composer.phar instead of

 This concludes the server preparations.
 If you're having trouble with (parts of) this step, please check out the FAQ.

 /var/www which is probably the directory where your web server is configured to find its files.

 If this gives an error because of read/write permissions, prepend the command with

 sudo chown -R www-data:www-data firefly-iii sudo chmod -R 775 firefly-iii/storage

 .env file.
 Open this file using your favorite editor.
 There are instructions what to do in this file.